alm-safwat/apple-store-analysis/README.md

-# Awesome Apple Store Data Analysis 🍏📊
+# Apple Store Data Analysis 🍏📊

 **Welcome to the Awesome Apple Store Data Analysis project!** 🚀 This data-driven journey takes you into the vibrant world of Apple Store apps, where we dive deep into intriguing datasets from [Kaggle.com](http://kaggle.com/).
 Our datasets, `applestore.csv` and `applestore_description.csv`, unveil fascinating insights into app names, sizes, user ratings, language support, types, and more!
 What's even cooler?
 You can explore this analysis using the online SQL IDE [sqliteonline.com](http://sqliteonline.com/) without any installations!